 Filtration of the water is vital to your koi’s health.
 The number one reason cited as the cause of koi deaths is water conditions.
 So, water must be properly oxygenated and filtered.
 Waste must be cleaned from their environment.
 All of these elements are important for how to take care of a koi fish pond.
 Also keep in mind that if the number of fish increases or decreases, you should reevaluate the water quality in your pond.
 Koi breeders suggest using high-volume filters to reduce the work involved in maintaining water quality.
-The ideal solution is the installation of a bottom drain for easy cleaning and changes of the pond’s water.
+The ideal solution is the installation of a bottom drain for easy cleaning and changes in the pond’s water.

 Even a Koi Needs a Good Meal

-Part of the attraction in having koi can be found in the beauty of their vivid colorings and their playful nature.
+Part of the attraction of having koi can be found in the beauty of their vivid colorings and their playful nature.
 Their health and pigments will be deeply affected by what they eat.
 If fed correctly, you will have lovely koi fish.

 A varied diet will be more appreciated by your koi.
 Generally, they are fed with sticks and pellets that are sold in pet supply stores, however, they enjoy river shrimp and bloodworms.
 A weekly treat will make you popular with your koi.
 Beware, they, like people, should not be overfed.
 Overfeeding will cause obese fish and polluted pond water as uneaten food will disintegrate and move to the bottom of the pond.
 The quantity of food can be measured in time.
 No more than they can eat in five minutes and feedings every four hours. in warmer temperatures, koi will need more food while in cooler temperatures the opposite is true.